-Head to Plotly’s new online workspace and add your data.
-You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
-Plotly accepts .xls, .xlsx, or .csv files.
+Head to Chart Studio and add your data.
+You have the option of typing directly in the grid, uploading your file, or entering the URL of an online dataset.
+Chart Studio accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see this tutorial.

 Save and Share